-PCM Heat Sinks can absorb thermal energy (heat) with minimal temperature rise during the solid to liquid phase transition.
+PCM Heat Sinks can absorb thermal energy (heat) with minimal temperature rise during the solid-to-liquid phase transition.
 During this phase transition, the latent heat (J/kg) is at least one (1) to two (2) orders of magnitude higher than the sensible energy that can be stored by the specific heat of a material in its solid or liquid phase.
-Figure 1 illustrates this phenomena by plotting the temperature rise of a PCM over time with a steady-state energy input.
+Figure 1 illustrates this phenomenon by plotting the temperature rise of a PCM over time with steady-state energy input.

 Ideal Applications for Phase Change Material (PCM) Heat Sinks

 - Applications such as missiles that have finite mission life can utilize PCM energy storage to replace complex active thermal management solutions.